superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

-# Lab 1: Introduction to AWS CDK
+# Lab 1: Introduction to Pulumi

-This lab introduces you to AWS CDK (Cloud Development Kit) and guides you through setting up your initial project environment.
-You'll learn how to install the CDK toolkit, create a new project, and deploy a simple stack.
+This lab introduces you to Pulumi and guides you through setting up your initial project environment.
+You'll learn how to install Pulumi, create a new project, and deploy a simple stack.

 ## Configure AWS Credentials with IAM Identity Center

-Before you can use AWS CDK, you need to set up your AWS credentials.
+Before you can use Pulumi, you need to set up your AWS credentials.
 For this workshop, we'll assume you're using AWS IAM Identity Center (formerly AWS SSO) to access your AWS account.
 Follow these steps to configure your credentials:

 If you're not using IAM Identity Center, you can find instructions for configuring standard IAM user credentials in the [AWS documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites).